chengeu25/eNorthernPike/System Proposal Template.md

 ### 3.2 Organizational Feasibility
 There is a couple of issues in terms of organizational feasibilites, however there are also some organizational feasibilities that are possible for us, so lets start with those.
 In terms of cost there is really no issue.
 The financial requirements of the whole system are extremely low.
 We would most likely need to buy nothing.
 We would however run into issues in terms of having a member of the current organization keep the system up to date semester over semester.
 Now onto the issues.
 The biggest issue is the security risk.
 Since there is a security risk that we face and we are not apart of the adminsitration there will be some difficulty to get access to information we would need.
 Also FERPA would make our project difficult since it protects students schedules which is something we would eventually need to deal with.
 Another problem is since our chosen organization has their own planning system and they don't want to have students getting mixed up with a variety of different planning softwares meaning it would be difficult to have an offical system that the university uses without replacing the current software.
 Another problem is that our organization is changing how registration works next year (the time we have to create our system) it creates extra difficulties to get the required items that we need from our orginization.
 Continuing on with the difficulties of obtaining our needed information we may run into some time constraints since we only have a year to get this project done we would need to request information from the registrar/IT early and even then we may not be able to start on certain parts of the project until we get that information meaning that we would have to wait to start certain parts of it.
 ## 4. Requirements Definition
-> *Reference Chapter 3*

-> A list of the functional and nonfunctional business requirements for the system.

 ### 4.1 Functional Requirements: